The Cult of Christmas Beers

 Which is why we love it so much.

 And the hue stands out in contrast to the pillowy white head.
-“To me one of the real standouts is the foam,” says Sulivan.
+“To me, one of the real standouts is the foam,” says Sullivan.
 “It performs great in a pint glass.
-The lacing you get from Celebration Ale is so inviting and it’s such a pretty beer in any type of glass.”
+The lacing you get from Celebration Ale is so inviting, and it’s such a pretty beer in any type of glass.”

-Along with the striking color, Celebration Ale will hit you in the nose with citrus, pine, and that aforementioned rose characteristic, “but you get a little backbone of caramel, toffee notes too,” says Sullivan, courtesy of the caramel malts Sierra Nevada uses in the recipe.
+Along with its striking color, Celebration Ale will hit you in the nose with citrus, pine, and that aforementioned rose characteristic.
+“But you get a little backbone of caramel and toffee notes too,” says Sullivan, courtesy of the caramel malts Sierra Nevada uses in the recipe.

 And here’s where things get interesting.

-Both Sullivan and Mangold consider Celebration “one of the first true West Coast IPAs that was ever made,” says Sullivan.
+Sullivan and Mangold consider Celebration “one of the first true West Coast IPAs ever made,” says Sullivan.
 But some jestingly disagree.

 Those like Russian River Brewing Company Co-Founder Vinnie Cilurzo, who playfully argues that West Coast IPAs do not include caramel malt and color.
 “Vinnie always gives us s*** because we use C-60 caramel malt because why would you ever do that [in a West Coast IPA],” laughs Sullivan.
 “But he loves Celebration Ale; he just likes to bust our chops.”

 And the malt is crucial in Celebration Ale.
-It softens the edges on what could be an overly bitter beer.
+It softens the edges of what could be an overly bitter beer.
 “It reminds me of a lot of really great salsas,” says Sullivan.
-“The flavor is not overly aggressive, but there is a nice sharp bitterness…not over the top, but just the right amount of bitterness that makes you want to come back for another sip and another sip.”
+“The flavor is not overly aggressive, but there is a nice sharp bitterness … not over the top, but just the right amount of bitterness that makes you want to come back for another sip and another sip.”

 Whether you’re pairing the beer with Thanksgiving dinner or a simple night around the campfire.

-Even more impressive considering at the end of the day Celebration Ale is actually a fairly simple recipe.
-It’s just two kinds of malt—pale and caramel—and two kinds of signature hops—Cascade and Centennial.
+This is even more impressive, considering that Celebration Ale is actually a relatively simple recipe.
+It’s just two kinds of malt—pale and caramel—and two signature hops: Cascade and Centennial.

 That and “a lot of love that makes Celebration Ale finish the way it does,” says Sullivan with a smile.

-When year-end looms and days darken, most of us turn to dark beers, stouts, and porters.
+When year-end looms and days darken, we often turn to dark beers, stouts, and porters.
 Normally, we slow down on hoppier styles.
 But Celebration is the rare exception.
 A winter mainstay brewed to invoke the sensation of evening strolls by tall pine trees, Celebration is one of the best holiday beers worth sipping every year.

 Read More